 What to do if a person with a disability is having difficulty accessing our organization’s goods or services

 New associates will be trained after being hired, within two (2) weeks, and retrained in the event that changes are made to the policy.

 The following standards were developed by Sandvine Corporation to break down barriers and increase accessibility for persons with disabilities in the areas of information, communications and employment.

 Our multi-year accessibility plan is a tool for Sandvine Corporation to communicate its accessibility initiatives internally and to the public.
 Upon request, Sandvine Corporation will provide a copy of this plan in an accessible format.

 A process must be established for receiving feedback on how companies will provide service to customers with disabilities, and how companies will respond back and take action on any complaints.

-Sandvine Corporation customers who wish to provide feedback on the way we provide goods, services or facilities to people with disabilities can provide feedback via phone to (519) 880-2600, email at email@example.com, or writing to Sandvine at 410 Albert St., Waterloo, ON N2L 3V3.
+Sandvine Corporation customers who wish to provide feedback on the way we provide goods, services or facilities to people with disabilities can provide feedback via phone to (519) 880-2600, through this form, or in writing to Sandvine at 410 Albert St., Waterloo, ON N2L 3V3.

 All feedback, including complaints, will be handled by Human Resources and you can expect to hear back within ten (10) business days in the manner within which the feedback was originally communicated.